TomasVotruba/tomasvotruba.com/resources/posts/2025/2025-01-08-symfony-required-avoid-the-temptation-and-use-it-right.md

     }
 }
 ```
 Clean and reliable.
-We can build trust in our codebase, as it has single `ProductRepository` instance.
+We can build trust in our codebase, as it has a single `ProductRepository` instance.

 <br>

-The `@required` annotation should **be the last solution**, if there is no any better way to inject a service.
+The `@required` annotation should **be the last solution**, if there is no better way to inject a service.

 <br>

 ## 1. Prevent Circular Dependency

 As stated, the original idea that sparked this feature was to prevent circular dependencies.
-This could happen if there are complex service structures, e.g. `PriceResolved` service that depends on 10 different `PriceModifier` that depend mutually on each other.
+This could happen if there are complex service structures, e.g. `PriceResolved` service that depends on 10 different `PriceModifier` implementations that depend mutually on each other.

 ## 👍

 <br>

-**Rule of the thumb**: If Symfony container gives us "circular dependency" exception, and it's not easy to handle this in main service by using `->set($this)` on `foreach` loop, we use `@required`.
+**Rule of thumb**: If the Symfony container gives us a "circular dependency" exception, and it's not easy to handle this in the main service by using `->set($this)` on `foreach` loop, we use `@required`.

 <br>

 ## 2. Prevent Dependency hell with Abstract Class

-Let's say we have an abstract controller with couple services useful in the controller itself and all its children:
+Let's say we have an abstract controller with a couple of services useful in the controller itself and all its children:

 ```php
 abstract AbstractProductController